ccxt/ccxt/wiki/Manual.md

 - `cancelOrder ()` for a single order
 - `cancelOrders ()` for multiple orders
 - `cancelAllOrders ()` for all open orders
+- `cancelAllOrdersAfter ()` for all open orders after the given timeout

 ```javascript
 cancelOrder (id, symbol = undefined, params = {})